marrink-lab/martini-workshop/02_protein_basics/tutorial.md

 ```

 >[!TIP]
-> Redo the tutorial while changing the input parameters provided to _Martinize2_ to generate the elastic network
+> Redo the tutorial while changing the input parameters provided to _Martinize2_ to generate the elastic network and see how this affects the RMSD and RMSF.
+Logically, removing the elastic network will result in both these values being much higher.

 [protein_uniprot]: https://www.uniprot.org/uniprotkb/P47352/entry
 [martini3_parameters]: http://md.chem.rug.nl/images/martini_v300.zip